gwochy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tail -1 iacta >> iacta # this duplicates the last line of file iacta

 find . -type f -name "*.js" -delete # this deletes any files ending in .js

+find . -type d ! -path . | wc -l # this counts the number of directories and subdirectories in the current working directory